MGEmil/Blackjack_Game/README.md

 |     8 |
 └───────┘

-Please choose 'Hit' or 'Stand': h
+Please choose 'Hit' or 'Stand' (or h/s) : h

 Your hand:
 ┌───────┐